statelyai/xstate/docs/guides/scxml.md

 - `origin` - a string that allows the receiver of this event to `send(...)` a response event back to the origin.
 - `origintype` - used with `origin`
 - `invokeid` - the invoke ID of the invocation that triggered the child service.
-- `data` - any data that the sending entity chose to include with this event.
-This is equivalent to an XState event object.
+- `data` - any data that the sending entity chose to include with this event. `data` is equivalent to an XState event object.

-The SCXML event form of all XState events is present in the `_event` property of action and guard meta objects (third argument):
+The SCXML event form of all XState events is present in the `_event` property of action and guard meta objects, as the third argument:

 ```js {4-5,9-10}
 // ...